ChelseaLangford/Cryptocurrencies/README.md

 - The K-Means algorithm ran to make predictions of the K clusters for the cryptocurrency data

 ## Visualizing Results
-- A 3D scatter plot was created using the scatter_3d() function to plot the three clusters and visualize the cyptocurrency classifactoins formed based on the model
+- A 3D scatter plot was created using the scatter_3d() function to plot the three clusters and visualize the cyptocurrency classificatons formed based on the model